René Vilatte: Founding the American Catholic Church

 The name "American Catholic Church" was used to identify more than one unique entity.

-Vilatte founded his independent Christian denomination, American Catholic Church (ACC), soon after he was consecrated.
+Vilatte founded his independent Christian denomination, the American Catholic Church (ACC), soon after he was consecrated.
 According to The New York Times, Edward Randall Knowles was Vilatte's first ordination.
 The 1892 article called the two, Vilatte and Knowles, the hierarchy of the ACC.
 That ACC had a schism when Knowles desired to be consecrated a bishop.
-Vilatte wrote to The New York Times, that he had "been pestered with applications from clergymen of other churches for episcopal consecration."
+Vilatte wrote to The New York Times, that he had "been pestered with applications from clergymen of other churches for episcopal consecration".
 I "would render myself ridiculous", wrote Vilatte, "were I to proceed to consecrate Bishops in a hurry."
 Vilatte rejected Knowles' request and Knowles resigned.
 Vilatte explained that three canonical conditions were not met: